benbowes/free-monad-exersizes/README.md

 # medhi-api-test

-This is an exercize from <https://git.realestate.com.au/mehdi-mollaverdi/free-monad-exercises>
+This is an exercise from <https://git.realestate.com.au/mehdi-mollaverdi/free-monad-exercises>

 ## Getting started